 There’s a lot of conflicting information out there about whether or not trampoline jumping is bad for your back.
 Some people say that it’s an excellent way to improve your flexibility and core strength, while others warn that it can cause serious injury.
 So what’s the truth?
-Is trampoline jumping safe for your back?
+Is trampoline jumping safely for your back?
 In this blog post, we’ll take a look at the research on this topic and try to answer that question once and for all.

 It’s important to note that there is a difference between recreational trampoline jumping and competitive trampoline jumping.
 Competitive jumpers are trained athletes who perform complicated maneuvers on specially designed equipment.
 They land on their feet, not their backs, and they’re usually supervised by a coach or spotter.
 Recreational jumpers, on the other hand, are typically untrained individuals who use backyard trampolines or public bounce houses.
 They often land on their backs or necks, and they’re not always supervised.